Siyakatala Youth Centre

-Siyakatala at Maranatha Streetworkers Trust is our primary project: a Child and Youth Care Centre for up to 34 children, catering for young people receiving full time care from the ages of 5 to 20 years of age.
+Siyakatala at Maranatha Streetworkers Trust is our primary project: a Child and Youth Care Centre for up to 34 children, catering for young people receiving full time care from the ages of 5 to 20.